etcipnja/MLH/README.md

     - You can negate search by providing '!' as the first element.
 For example "!, Carrot, Beets" selects all but Carrots and Beets
 - FILTER BY META DATA
-    - MetaData is a piece of information (key:value) saved with the plant.
-Unfortunatelly you won't see it anywhere on the Farm Designer, but it is printed to the log.
+    - Meta is a piece of information (key:value) saved with the plant.
+Unfortunately, you won't see it anywhere in the Farm Designer, but it is printed to the log.
 This farmware can update metadata, so you can use it in the filter later.
 See below about expected format and examples.
 - INIT SEQUENCE NAME